muminishmam/muminishmam.github.io/README.md

 - Now you can visit your static website through "UserName.github.io" and the resume will be displaying with your desired theme.

-If you go to your website right now, it will look like this:
+If you go to your website right now, it should look like this:
 ![gif](resume.gif)

 > As also suggested by Etter, static site generators usually do not have any dependencies and have a simple migration.
 We can see that, generating a theme using Github Pages directly applies the changes to our website.
 Hence, a simpler migration.